patricklafrance/wmfnext-shell/README.md

 With our implementation, this is not the case as all the modules live in the same domain and share the same DOM.

-Still, we can get very close to iframes failure isolation by leveraging React Router [Outlet](https://reactrouter.com/en/main/components/outlet) component and routes [errorElement](https://reactrouter.com/en/main/route/error-element) prop.
+Still, we can get very close to iframes failure isolation by leveraging React Router [Outlet](https://reactrouter.com/en/main/components/outlet) component and routes [errorElement](https://reactrouter.com/en/main/route/error-element) property.

 Our host application `RootLayout` component is already rendering an `Outlet` component.
 Therefore, to support failure isolation, we only need to add a nested pathless route with an `errorElement` property under the root layout to catch unmanaged errors from modules.